 - Unlike NR, which in one rodent study reduced endurance and physical performance by 35%, NMN was shown to increase physical performance, as measured by treadmill run time, by 60% and double exercise endurance.

 - In 2 separate studies, NMN was found to improve heart function, NR did not improve heart function.

 - Alzheimer’s disease is widely believed to be driven by the production and deposition of the Beta-amyloid peptide.
 NMN decreases Beta-amyloid peptide buildup, while NR does not.

 It has been stated by proponents of NR that NR is superior to NMN, because NR is able to cross cellular membranes, whereas NMN and NAD+ are too large to cross cellular membranes and must therefore first degrade into NR, cross the cellular membranes and then convert back to NMN and NAD+.
 This is partially true, but only in the liver and not in other tissue.
 Both NMN and NAD+ have been shown to readily cross cellular membranes in the heart, brain and other tissues.

 Why not take NAD+ directly?
 NAD+ is not orally bioavailable and must be administered intravenously by IV to be effective.

 There are also a number of companies promoting regular vitamin B3/Niacin as an NAD+ booster.
 As we explored above, regular vitamin B3/Niacin is a precursor to NAD+ (which makes their claims technically true), but it is only a precursor on the de novo pathway of NAD+ synthesis, which is enzymatically rate-limited and will never increase your NAD+ levels above your baseline.
 In other words, these B3/Niacin NAD+ boosters are completely ineffective.

-Add THRIVE GOLD to your daily regimen today and change the way you live and age.
+Add REVITACELL to your daily regimen today and change the way you live and age and live younger, longer.